olayemidamola/medsync/README.md

 ---

-Built with ❤️ for medication safety and patient accountability.
+Built with love for medication safety and patient accountability.